WebReflection/document-register-element/README.md

 ### Why
 I wrote a [couple](http://webreflection.blogspot.co.uk/2014/07/a-w3c-custom-elements-alternative.html) of blog [posts](http://webreflection.blogspot.co.uk/2015/03/bringing-custom-elements-to-ie8.html) about this polyfill, and here's the quick summary:

-* [document-register-element.js](build/document-register-element.js) is a stand alone polyfill which aims to support as many browsers as possible, without requiring extra dependencies at all, all in about **3KB** minified and gzipped.
+* [document-register-element.js](build/document-register-element.js) is a stand alone polyfill which aims to support as many browsers as possible, without requiring extra dependencies at all, all in about **5KB** minified and gzipped.

 Add if you want the [dom4](https://github.com/WebReflection/dom4#dom4) normalizer, and you'll find yourself in a modern DOM environment that works reliably with today's browsers, with an eye always open on performance.

-### Tested On

-The [live test page](http://webreflection.github.io/document-register-element/test/) is here, containing all tests as listed in [the test file](test/document-register-element.js).

-The following list of **desktop** browsers has been successfully tested:

-  * Chrome
-  * Firefox
-  * IE 8 or greater (please read about IE8 caveats)
-  * Safari
-  * Opera

-The following list of **mobile** OS has been successfully tested:

-  * iOS 5.1 or greater
-  * Android 2.2 or greater
-  * FirefoxOS 1.1 or greater
-  * KindleFire 3 or greater
-  * Windows Phone 7 or greater
-  * Opera Mobile 12 or greater
-  * Blackberry OS 7* and OS 10
-  * webOS 2 or LG TV
-  * Samsung Bada OS 2 or greater
-  * NOKIA Asha with Express Browser

-The good old [BB OS 7](http://us.blackberry.com/software/smartphones/blackberry-7-os.html) is the only one failing the test with `className` which is not notified as `attributeChanged` when it's changed.
-This means BB OS 7 will also fail with `id`, however changing `id` at runtime has never been a common or useful pattern.

 ### Common Issues + Caveat
 Here a list of gotchas you might encounter when developing *CustomElement* components.